karlomajer/Roomero/README.md

 ## About

 This project was made with ReactJS, Node and MongoDB.
-The purpose of building this app was to get a better understanding of how the backend works but also to try out React hooks and JWT authentication.
+The purpose of building this app was to get a better understanding of how the backend works but also to try out React hooks, S3 Bucket and JWT authentication.

 ## Getting Started